• About us

 Also featured were presentations from the Defence Civil-Military Relations Unit and their counterparts in the Army, Navy, and Air Force.
 Each service branch shared progress reports and outlined the evolution of their civil-military relations departments.
 Their accounts demonstrated how trust-building initiatives, medical outreaches, educational programs, and community partnerships are helping to transform perceptions and foster peace.

-As the curtain fell on the conference, participants pledged to carry forward the momentum, working toward institutionalizing the event as an annual national dialogue.
+As the conference came to an end, participants pledged to carry forward the momentum, working toward institutionalizing the event as an annual national dialogue.
 The consensus among stakeholders was clear: national security cannot be achieved through force alone, it must be built through trust, empathy, and inclusive partnerships.

 On behalf of the Defence Headquarters, Major General Akinboyewa thanked all participants and reaffirmed the Armed Forces’ commitment to national unity, democratic values, and the enduring peace and prosperity of Nigeria.